Francesco601/Multilevel-Feedback-Queue/README.md

 The fundmamental problem that MLFQ tries to address is two-fold.
 First, it needs to optimize <em>turnaround time</em>, which is usually done most successsfuly by running shorter jobs first.
 Unfortunaately, the OS doesn't generally know how long a job or process will run for, exactly the knowledge that algorithms like SJF
 (or STCF) require.
-Second of all, MLFQ needs to make a system feel respomsive to interactive users (i.e. users sitting and staring at the screen, waiting for a process to finish) and thus minimize <em>response time</em>; unfortunately algorithms like Round Robin reduce response time but are horrible for turnaround time.
+Second of all, MLFQ needs to make a system feel responsive to interactive users (i.e. users sitting and staring at the screen, waiting for a process to finish) and thus minimize <em>response time</em>; unfortunately algorithms like Round Robin reduce response time but are horrible for turnaround time.
 So the problem is: given that we in general do not know anything about a process, how can we build a CPU scheduler to acheive these goals?
-How can the scheduler learn. as the system is running, the characteristics of the jobs it is running, and theefore make better scheduling decisions?
-In short, how can we design a scheduler that both minimizes response time (i.e T(first run) - T(arrival)) for interactive jobs while also minimizing turnaround time (T(completion)-T(arrival)) without any
+How can the scheduler learn, as the system is running, the characteristics of the jobs it is running, and theefore make better scheduling decisions?
+In short, how can we design a scheduler that both minimizes response time (i.e. T(first run) - T(arrival)) for interactive jobs while also minimizing turnaround time (T(completion)-T(arrival)) without any
 <em>apriori</em> knowledge of job lengths?

 ## Basic Rules of MLFQ